KohaILS/koha-manual-zh-cn/source/tools.rst

    -  'Appear in position' lets you decide what order your news items appear in

-   -  The 'News' box allows for the use of HTML for formatting of your news item
+   -  The 'News' box is the content of your news item

+      **Note**

+      You can choose which type of editor to use here (either a text editor or a WYSIWYG (what you see is what you get) editor) with the :ref:`NewsToolEditor` system preference.

 -  After filling in all of the fields, click 'Submit'